Using Martini with a remote Solr instance

 the event that it becomes unavailable.
 To enable this behavior, you must set the

-instance property to
+application property to

 Update your instance properties file to let Martini know that you'll be using a remote Solr server.